ChrisTs8920/FilePilot/README.md

-# My File Explorer - Python and Tkinter
+# FilePilot - A file manager for Windows and Linux (WiP)

 ## Description